 - Have a no-shoes policy at home

-- Reduce use of air fresheners, candles, and incense
+- Reduce the use of air fresheners, candles, and incense

 - Install carbon monoxide detectors

-- Fix leaky taps and pipes to reduce the risk for leaks
+- Fix leaky taps and pipes to reduce the risk of leaks

 - Dust and vacuum often, especially to improve air circulation in condos